elvinos/Final-Report/LatestBuild/ReportSections/sectionbuild.md

 ### Battery Sizing and Financial Modelling
 Numerous studies, analysing the business cases for ESSs have been conducted. \cite{7555795} and \cite{7555793} model the use ESSs broadly, to reduce the cost of all energy charges, revealing that the ROI is unlikely to be feasible beyond 2020.
 Papers including \cite{1300158} and \cite{6175723} evaluated financial models for particular case studies, showing that bespoke solutions achieved greater peak shaving reductions than returns promised by current generic products \cite{abbpeakshave}. \cite{7555795}, \cite{7555793}, \cite{1300158}, \cite{6175723} and \cite{20164002874437} all present a strong arguments that a bespoke solution for the University will provide a better business case for ESS than generic commercial technology.

 Investigating the benefits of a decentralised system, reducing peaks on a small scale rather than using one large central ESS,  \cite{6604477} analysed both peak shaving and battery longevity for a large data centre.
 Through both experimentation and modelling,  \cite{6604477} showed that when regarding the batteries lifespan, the ability to regulate load through a series of batteries can be more favourable than a centralised system.
-Reaserach conducted by \cite{6348200} and \cite{Demonstr51:online} also both support using a decentralised system.
+Research conducted by \cite{6348200} and \cite{Demonstr51:online} also both support using a decentralised system.
 A simulation of the impact of lithium-ion batteries operated under a peak-shaving control algorithm identified cost-optimal battery configurations and their impact on grid demand, revealing that small short duration batteries were more favourable and cost effective for the customer, further supported by \cite{20164002874437}.
 The model for this project will assess if this is also the case for a University facility understanding that a few rooms such as labs contribute to the majority of peak loads.

 \cite{20160601898032}, \cite{Levron201280} all \cite{5371839} all show alternate ways of optimising the battery sizing configurations. \cite{5371839}, used a non-numeric modelling method, focusing on ultra-capacitors to find the optimal ESS.
 The results emphasised the constraint of storage capacity, showing an exponential decrease in value gained after a particular size of ESS.
 Finding this size for different University scenarios will be the primary focus of this project's model.  \cite{Levron201280} created an analytical model, using energy bands to regulate peak load, giving an optimum storage size for a given system;  this was a straightforward and efficient method of modelling battery usage. \cite{20160601898032} looked specifically at Vanadium Redox Flow Batteries (VRFB) arguing it benefits over other ESS methods, producing a MATLAB/Simulink for a residential use case, showing that VRFB can regulate its frequency efficiently, due to its fast response time, while still performing peak-shaving services.
 This project proposes using a similar modelling technique to \cite{20160601898032}, incorporating more ESSs.